MuhammadSahimBhaur/AWScheatsheet/cheatsheet.md

 > ⚠️ NEVER DELETE THE DEFAULT VPC

 We can create different VPCs for different businesses.
 You have A LOT of usable IP addresses.
-You can then create subnets and divide these IP addresses.
+You can then create `subnets` and divide these IP addresses.
+This allows for appyling different networking rules for different subnets.

 There are default subnets that already exist in the default VPC.